 The answer to the title above is clearly YES!
 You do need to worry about cyber security.
 It’s real and it’s evolving all the time.
 We should also add that it needs to be dealt with immediately.
 Don’t put it off your security for websites and leave it until it’s too late.

-What actions can I take to keep my website safer or visitors?
+What actions can I take to keep my website safer for visitors?

 When building a website, make sure that you use the right infrastructure and the right partner to build the site for you.
 Some platforms are more susceptible to being hacked than others while some web designers focus more on the aesthetics of a website (which are important) but often neglect the back-end systems that make a website robust and resilient in the face of online hackers.
 If you have any questions or concerns around what platform to use, get in touch.
 We are happy to give you up to date feedback.

-Here are some tips for keeping your site secure:
+Here are some tips for keeping your website secure:

 Use https: If your site isn’t secure then get this changed straight away!
 SSL certification - Secure Sockets Layer (now called TLS - Transport Layer Security) helps protect your site and is something every online business should have.
 Google will love you for it too!
 SSL helps your online business stay secure so your business stays safe.
-Don't risk gong without SSL.
+Don't risk going without SSL.
+Here's some useful information on why have SSL on your website

 Use website security tools: There are a number of tools available that you can use to keep hackers away.
 Make sure to scan your site regularly and ensure that the site is protected on an ongoing basis.